Policies and Procedures

 Policy on Changing Graduation Year / Graduating Early

-The department will help a CS student change their graduation year / class year standing in SIS because they are graduating early only when they are about to start their final year at UVA.
-This typically means the student has roughly 30-36 credits remaining and plans on enrolling in two more regular semesters at UVA.
+The department will help a CS student in SEAS change their graduation year / class year standing in SIS because they are graduating early when they have two semesters remaining at UVA.
+This typically means the student has roughly 30 credits remaining.

-If a student is in this position and wishes to proceed, they need to create a course schedule / outline that shows that they can finish the degree in one year and make an appointment with the appropriate program director - bscsdirector@virginia.edu or bacsdirector@virginia.edu - with their plan to set up a meeting.
-If the program director agrees that this plan is feasible, the program director will contact the appropriate school registrar to make the change in SIS.
+If a SEAS student is in this position and wishes to proceed, they need to create a course schedule / outline that shows that they can finish the degree in one year and make an appointment with the appropriate program director - bscsdirector@virginia.edu - with their plan to set up a meeting.
+If the program director agrees that this plan is feasible, the program director will contact the SEAS school registrar to make the change in SIS.

 Further, if we process this change for you, you are committing to graduating early and cannot revert this change except under special circumstances.